War in Afghanistan (2001–2021): 2008–2009: NATO build-up, Pakistan skirmishes, and Karzai re-election

-After Karzai's alleged win of 54 percent in 2009, which would prevent a runoff, over 400,000 Karzai votes had to be disallowed after accusations of fraud.
+After Karzai's alleged win of 54% in 2009, which would prevent a runoff, over 400,000 Karzai votes had to be disallowed after accusations of fraud.
 Some nations criticized the elections as "free but not fair."
 The Taliban's claim that the over 135 violent incidents disrupted elections was largely disputed.
 However, the media was asked to not report any violent incidents.
-In southern Afghanistan where the Taliban held the most power, voter turnout was low and sporadic violence was directed at voters and security personnel.
+In southern Afghanistan, where the Taliban held the most power, voter turnout was low and sporadic violence was directed at voters and security personnel.
 The Taliban released a video days after the elections, filming on the road between Kabul and Kandahar, stopping vehicles and asking to see their fingers (voters were marked by dipping their fingers in ink so they could not double vote).
 The video went showed ten men who had voted, listening to a Taliban militant.
 The Taliban pardoned the voters because of Ramadan.
 The Taliban attacked towns with rockets and other indirect fire.
-Amid claims of widespread fraud, both top contenders, Hamid Karzai and Abdullah Abdullah, claimed victory.
+Amid claims of widespread fraud, both top contenders, Karzai and Abdullah Abdullah, claimed victory.
 Reports suggested that turnout was lower than in the prior election.
 On 26 November, Karzai made a public plea for direct negotiations with the Taliban leadership, saying there was an "urgent need" for negotiations and made it clear that the Obama administration had opposed such talks.
 There was no formal US response.

 In December 2009, an attack on Forward Operating Base Chapman, used by the CIA to gather information and to coordinate drone attacks against Taliban leaders, killed eight working for the CIA.

 On 1 December 2009, Obama announced that the US would send 30,000 more troops.
-Antiwar organizations in the US responded quickly, and cities throughout the US saw protests on 2 December.
-Many protesters compared the decision to deploy more troops in Afghanistan to the expansion of the Vietnam War under the Johnson administration.
+Antiwar organizations in the US responded quickly, and American cities saw protests on 2 December.
+Many protesters compared the decision to the expansion of the Vietnam War under Lyndon B. Johnson.